-Our executive officers, directors, current 5% or greater stockholders and entities affiliated with any of them together beneficially own more than a majority of our outstanding common stock.
-As a result, these stockholders, acting together, have significant influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
+Our executive officers, directors, current 5% or greater stockholders and entities affiliated with any of them together beneficially own approximately 44.3% of our outstanding common stock.
+As a result, these stockholders, acting together, have substantial influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 As a result, corporate actions might be taken even if other stockholders, including you, oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of our company that other stockholders may view as beneficial.

-Our management has broad discretion over the use of the proceeds from our initial public offering and might not apply the proceeds of our initial public offering in ways that enhance our results of operations.
+Our management has broad discretion over the use of the proceeds to us from our public offerings of common stock and might not apply the proceeds of our public offerings in ways that enhance our results of operations.

-Our management has broad discretion to use the net proceeds from our initial public offering.
+Our management has broad discretion to use the net proceeds from our public offerings, which include our initial public offering and a public follow-on offering, and you will be relying on the judgment of our management regarding the application of these proceeds.
 We intend to use a portion of the net proceeds from our initial public offering for leasehold improvements at our new corporate headquarters and manufacturing facility.
-Although we expect our management to use the remaining net proceeds from this offering for general corporate purposes, including working capital and for potential strategic investments or acquisitions, we have not allocated these net proceeds for specific purposes.
+Although we expect our management to use the remaining net proceeds from our public offerings for general corporate purposes, including working capital and for potential strategic investments or acquisitions, we have not allocated these net proceeds for specific purposes.
 Our management might not be able to yield a significant return, if any, on any investment of these net proceeds.